jdob/ocp-onboard/index.rst

    that fields requests, but without assuming any knowledge or black magic from other libraries.

-This guide is intended to help developers and integrators
+This guide is intended to help developers and integrators get started using and developing for the OpenShift Container Platform.

 Quick Start
 -----------